dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 ```

 Here, `DHIS2_HOME` refers to the location of the DHIS 2 configuration file
-as specifiec by the DHIS 2 environment variable.
+as specifiec by the DHIS 2 environment variable, and *files* is the file
+folder immediately below.

 There are two ways to achieve a shared location: